 What follows below is the pre-op bariatric diet shopping list.
 You will find the bariatric diet shopping list for phases 1, 2, 3, and 4 in the article that is linked at the end of this article.

 As always, follow your trusted healthcare provider’s advice over anything I’ve stated here.
 Simply make any modifications necessary to the lists and use them for your bariatric shopping trip.
+Our shopping list is provided as information-sharing and is not medical advice.

 Why the Pre-Op Bariatric Diet is Important